Discover courses by selecting the State/Overseas below.

 A list of assessors is available on the Assessor tab.

-If you have any difficulties finding an assessor email the Education Department.
+If you have any difficulties finding an assessor please contact the Education Department.

 Yes, it is expected that you may have a number of different assessors for the 30 cases.